 - Theatre and Performance Theory

 Students are also encouraged to take modules from other MA programmes throughout Queen Mary.
 Modules offered by English, Geography, and Computer Science can all serve to further students' research interests.

 Visit the website English and Drama website.

-For informal enquiries and academic advice, please contact:
+For informal enquiries and academic advice, please make an enquiry

 The MA Theatre and Performance welcomes applicants from scholarly as well as artistic backgrounds.
 Normally, the principle requirement is a first or upper second class honours degree (or the equivalent) in a relevant field.
 Where a North American marking scheme is used, applicants should normally have a minimum grade point average (GPA) of 3.3.

 Promising applicants who do not meet the formal academic criteria but who possess relevant credentials and who can demonstrate their potential to produce written work at masters level will also be considered.
 As part of the admissions process, we may call for examples of written and artistic work and/or interview candidates.

 Students from outside of the UK help form a global community here at Queen Mary.
 For detailed country specific entry requirements please visit the International section of our website.
 If your first language is not English, you must provide evidence of your English language proficiency.
 You can find details on our English language entry requirements page.

 If you do not meet language or scholarly requirements it might be possible for you to undertake foundation or pre-sessional programmes that will prepare you for the masters programme.
 For more information, please contact the Admissions Office.

 If you are unable to find the information you require, please contact the Admissions Office for assistance.